otrv4/otrv4/otrv4.md

    Encrypted_message = XSalsa20_Enc(MKenc, nonce, m)
    ```

-  * When creating a non-interactive auth message, do not create a MAC tag.
+  * When creating a Non-Interactive-Auth message, do not create a MAC tag.
 This
     is not necessary since the MAC tag created in the non-interactive DAKE
     (`Auth MAC`) already authentifies the data message.
 In any other case, use
     the MAC key to create a MAC tag.
 MAC all the sections of the data message